sing-group/pandrugs-docker/vep/README.md

 # pandrugs2-vep

+The `pandrugs2-vep` Docker image contains an installation of [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) ready to be used with PanDrugs2.

 In order to build the `pandrugs2-vep` and make it functional, please follow these steps carefully:

-1. Create a directory named `/opt/pandrugs2/vep-data/`.
+1. Create a directory named `/opt/pandrugs2/`.
 This directory will be used to store the databases and files required by the `pandrugs2-vep` programs.
 If you create it in another location, please mind that you will need to add a third parameter to the `run-pandrugs-vep-*-on-docker.sh` scripts.

 2. Run `docker build ./ -f Dockerfile.vep -t pandrugs2-vep` to create the base Docker image.

-3. Run `download-vep-parser-data.sh /opt/pandrugs2/vep-data/` (or the path to the directory created in step 1).
+3. Run `scripts/download-vep-parser-data.sh /opt/pandrugs2/` (or the path to the directory created in step 1).
 This script performs the following steps:

-   1. Download the CADD plugin files (whole_genome_SNVs.tsv.gz, whole_genome_SNVs.tsv.gz.tbi, InDels.tsv.gz and InDels.tsv.gz.tbi) into `/opt/pandrugs2/vep-data/.`
+   1. Download the [CADD](https://github.com/Ensembl/VEP_plugins/blob/release/109/CADD.pm) plugin files (`whole_genome_SNVs.tsv.gz`, `whole_genome_SNVs.tsv.gz.tbi`, `InDels.tsv.gz` and `InDels.tsv.gz.tbi`) into `/opt/pandrugs2/vep-data/.`

-   2. Copy the `ensembl-vep/homo_sapiens directory` from the `pandrugs2-vep` Docker image.
+   2. Copy the `ensembl-vep/homo_sapiens` directory from the `pandrugs2-vep` Docker image.

    3. Download the VEP parser databases into `/opt/pandrugs2/vep-data/vep-parser`.